shopgo-magento2/currency-import-services/README.md

 Make sure that Packagist repository is not disabled.

-Run Composer require to install it:
+Run Composer require to install the module:

     php <your Composer install dir>/composer.phar require shopgo/currency-import-services:~1.0